 During July until early September 2018, the Company began prospecting along newly constructed logging roads that revealed rock outcrops within areas that have never seen any form of exploration.
 On September 25, 2018 the Company announced that a new prospect (Crane) was located where an angular boulder collected returned 7.6 g/t gold, 2.08% lead, 4.02% zinc and 0.16% copper.
 Follow-up prospecting suggests this sample is not far from source as other samples nearby returned geochemically elevated values of gold, copper, lead, zinc, arsenic and antimony.
 An outcrop chip sample two metres west of the high-grade sample returned 2.5m of 0.88% copper, 67 ppb gold.
 Quartz veins up to 1.5m in thickness and a km from the original Crane sample returned positive gold pathfinder elements with up to 299 ppm antimony.
 On the Ledge prospect, rock samples returned values up to 2.13 g/t gold in an angular boulder while nearby outcrop and subcrop contain 15-550 ppb gold along with elevated arsenic- a gold pathfinder.
-On the Ledge prospect, the sampling and geology work completed as well as airborne geophysical data suggest a minimum one km long by 350 m wide zone of positive gold-arsenic values warrant soil geochemical and induced polarization surveys followed by trenching and drilling.
+Prospecting was continued during 2019 with results pending.